-In this post, we are going to discuss how to do your own Nikah, virtually!
+In this post, we are going to discuss what a Nikah ceremony is, and how you can do one virtually!

 This post is based off of first-hand experience that one of our team members had.